 What’s your favorite type of sandwich?
-Personally I’m fond of mozarella and prosciutto panini, but for rainy-day lunches, this hearty baked ham and goat cheese sandwich with a creamy filling flecked with shallot freshness is definitely the way to go.
+Personally I’m fond of mozarella and prosciutto panini, but for rainy-day lunches, this hearty baked ham and cheese sandwich with a creamy filling flecked with shallot freshness is definitely the way to go.
 Melted at the perfection under the broiler this quick dish is easy to put together and makes an unexpected dinner the whole family will enjoy.
 Trust me, this recipe deserves the ultimate comfort food status!

 Ingredient list for the baked ham & cheese sandwiches